 And here is it is, all sides of this 78rpm set.
 You can learn more about Alder in Wikipedia.
 He passed away in 2001 at an age of 87, and more details of his life surface at the article on him on the New York Times.

 Adler was labeled a Communist sympathizer in 1948, losing his ability to make a living in America (where he had made $200k before) and that was the reason for his return to the UK.

 Although a self-described ”left-minded kid,” Mr. Adler steadfastly denied he had ever supported the Communist cause but refused to take a loyalty oath or mute his criticism of the House Un-American Activities Committee.

 ”I can’t understand Marx,” he said in 1971. ”Communist literature, brochures and stuff didn’t mean anything to me.”
 But he continued to insist that imagined or even real Communists should not be deprived of their ability to earn a living, since being a Communist was not against the law.

 I have quite a few more to digitize, but I also have a greater length by 2 of my own rock and roll records to get into the digital realm.

-The post "Digitizing Spinning Shellac" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2014/08/digitizing-spinning-shellac/) on August 6, 2014.
+The post "Digitizing Spinning Shellac" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2014/08/digitizing-spinning-shellac/) on August 6, 2014.